xXleowXx/gitlab-charts/doc/charts/globals.md

 The GitLab global Redis settings are located under the `global.redis` key.

 By default we use an single, non-replicated Redis instance.
-If desired, a highly available Redis can be deployed instead.
-To install an HA Redis cluster one needs to set `redis.cluster.enabled=true` when the GitLab chart is installed.
+If a highly available Redis is required, we recommend using an external Redis instance.

 You can bring an external Redis instance by setting `redis.install=false`, and following our [advanced documentation](../advanced/external-redis/index.md) for